Mini Pumpkin Cheesecakes

 With Halloween coming up, I wanted to share something festive.

 I am not a spooky Halloween kind of girl.
 I don’t like gore.
 I don’t like fright.
-I like cute black cats that like to cuddle and jack o’ lanterns with funny faces.
+I like cute black cats that like to cuddle and rice krispie pumpkins.
 Certainly no spiders.

-This year I decided to stick with my baking strengths and make Small Batch Mini Pumpkin Cheesecakes with an Oreo crust.
+This time I decided to stick with my baking strengths and make Mini Pumpkin Cheesecakes with an Oreo crust.

 I’m not opposed to food coloring, but my hands get very, uh, colorful when I do use it.

-Not only are they black and orange for Halloween, they also make a great Thanksgiving for two dessert.
+Not only are they black and orange for Halloween, they’re small batch pumpkin cheesecakes, which make a great Thanksgiving for two dessert.

 Oops did I say the T-word before November?
-Ahh well hopefully you can forgive me after you eat a few of these cheesecakes.
+Ahh well hopefully you can forgive me after you eat a few of these mini pumpkin cheesecakes.